Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Correa and Spencer Torkelson will be among the star attractions when the Minnesota Twins play the Detroit Tigers on Sunday at 2:10 PM ET, at Target Field.
+Carlos Correa and the Minnesota Twins meet Matt Vierling and the Detroit Tigers on Friday at 6:40 PM ET.

-The Twins have been listed as -210 moneyline favorites in this matchup with the Tigers (+170).
-An 8-run over/under has been listed for this game.
+The favored Twins have -145 moneyline odds against the underdog Tigers, who are listed at +120.
+The over/under is 9 runs for the contest (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.